LFTW1013/ActoCLI/README.md

     exit
 ------------------------
+BELOW FOR EXPIREMENTAL WINDOWS INSTALL ONLY (NOT RECOMENDED)

 INSTALLATION INSTRUCTIONS:
 This installation has not been throughoutly tested, so it may not work.
 I am working on a way for a simpler install if this does not work.